cargaona/pronsy/README.md

 petitions are solved successfully, how many of them failed, why do they failed, the most petitioned domains, cache metrics, blocked domains metrics and so on.

+Tha ability to talk with more than one DNS Provider.
+Maybe add a 'secondary' DNS as a fallback.

+Regarding private domains, and in addition to the previous feature, it would be nice to be able to define rules for routing certain domains to certain providers.
+That way I could set up the DNS Proxy to resolve all the *.mycompany.net internal domains to an internal DNS and avoid sending them to a provider like CloudFlare or Google that won't be able to solve my domain.